Content types in the UI

 The content type is the foundation for creating one or many page or block instances.
 The page type or block type and its properties must be mapped to the corresponding rendering to display content to visitors.

 The content concept in Optimizely Content Management System (CMS) is based on inheritance from a "generic" content type, which is then used to create specific content types, such as a page type or a media folder.
-Using this feature, developers can create custom content types when they set up new websites.
+Using this feature, developers can create custom content types when they configure new websites.

 - For page types defined in code and for all block types, you can define "non-breaking changes" of properties in the admin view.